IS IT HARD TO FIND A JOB IN KOREA? WHAT JOBS ARE IN DEMAND IN KOREA? BEST WAY TO START LOOKING FOR A JOB IN KOREA?

 The more visibility you are on the Internet, the more likely you will get noticed.
 Try out the forums such as:

-You should also try forums from your own country, for example here are few sites really useful for the French Community in Korea:
+You should also try forums from your own country, for example here are a few sites that are really useful for the French Community in Korea:

 Take part in discussions and ask questions as you talk about your journey.
 Ideally, participate in meetings and activities if you are already in Korea.